digital-asset/hub-automation-example/README.md

 ## External Connectivity
 Python Automations running on ledgers owned by Enterprise users can connect to services running on the internet outside of Daml Hub.
 The outgoing IP address is dynamically set.

-For incoming connections, Daml Hub provides a webhookk URL of`http://{ledgerId}.daml.app/pythonbot/{instanceId}/`.
+For incoming connections, Daml Hub provides a webhook URL of`http://{ledgerId}.daml.app/pythonbot/{instanceId}/`.
 This link can be copied from the Status Page for the running instance.

-If you would like to accept traffic to that endpoint, you can run an `aiohttp` (or other Python) webserver running on the default `0.0.0.0:8080`.
+If you would like to accept traffic to that endpoint, you can run a webserver (such as with `aiohttp`) running on the default `0.0.0.0:8080`.
 A request pointed directly to the webhook URL will be routed to the root `/` of your server.

 ## Bot code